 1 Corinthians 9:13Do ye not know that they which minister about holy things live of the things of the temple? and they which wait at the altar are partakers with the altar?14Even so hath the Lord ordained that they which preach the gospel should live of the gospel.15But I have used none of these things: neither have I written these things, that it should be so done unto me: for it were better for me to die, than that any man should make my glorying void.

 Paul brings out how the Levitical method of provision for Priests carries over to the Ministers of the gospel.
 He says ”The LORD ordained it”.
 A priest could not effectively do what he was called to do if he worked a secular job as well.
 Why should we expect anything different for ministers of the gospel?
 Paul also brought out how that even though he had all right to receive money, he chose not to.
 He DID NOT say that it was wrong for others to do so.
-This would have been wrong of him, since his situation was different than theirs, as he was a traveling evangelist who was single, whereas others had families and homes.
+This would have been wrong of him, since his situation was different from theirs, as he was a traveling evangelist who was single, whereas others had families and homes.
 He clearly states that a man who preaches the gospel should also live of the gospel.
 As it says in other versions, ”the Lord has commanded that those who preach the gospel should receive their living from the gospel”.
 Unlike Paul, Peter had a family to take care of so some of his time and money must have been required to meet some of their needs.

 The fact that we’re not able to read much in the Bible how preachers made a living could signify that we have some freedom to settle this matter ourselves.
 Or do you have a verse where it says we do not have this type of freedom?
 To label innocent pastors as a bunch of greedy, lazy parasites just because they live on salaries is beyond rude.
 Many pastors/preachers sacrifice secular jobs with good salaries just for the sake of making others disciples of God.
 I repeat from another section about Double Honor: